zhijianzhu/atop/README.md

-# Track and Model COVID_19 Development in USA
+# Track and Model COVID_19 Development

-# role
-## Wu: website development
-## Linchun: linguistic analysis, topic grouping
-## Tony Liang: News website scraping, twitter data collection
-## Lilly: support Chao Wu and and Tony
-## Richard: Collect reddit data, support web development, oversee whole project
-## Wanli: NLP analysis
+# how to run it

+## run python3 atop.py
+## open a browser and type: http://localhost:5000/